qwerty12/mpv-winbuild/README.md

 >
 > Some media players based on libmpv use `mpv-2.dll`.You can upgrade their libmpv version by overwriting mpv-2.dll.
 You will need to add lua51.dll to the same folder as well.

+Dependencies' source is downloaded and kept for 30 days.

 ### Release Retention Policy

 -   The last build of each month is kept for one year.